Patient information during COVID-19

 As part of your care assessment, we encourage you to wash and dress as independently as possible.

-We recommend you leave all your valuables at home as we don't accept any responsibility for their loss or damage.
+We recommend you leave all your valuables at home.
+We don't accept any responsibility for their loss or damage.

 What to expect